jonroig/chewtube/README.md

 ## Usage

 1. **Grant Camera Permissions**: When prompted, allow the browser to access your webcam
-2. **Choose Video Source**:
-   - Click "YouTube" to use YouTube videos (paste any YouTube URL)
-   - Click "Local Video" to use the built-in sample video
+2. **Paste a YouTube URL**: Enter any YouTube video URL in the input field
 3. **Click "Start"** to begin monitoring
 4. **Start Eating!** Take a bite to fill the fuel tank and play the video
 5. **Adjust Settings**: Fine-tune sensitivity and playback duration in the Parent Settings panel
+6. **Quick Picks**: Choose from pre-selected safe videos if you need something fast

 ## How It Works